 What is Native App Development?

-Lets first see what is a native app, the need to define a native has risen due to the impact of hybrid app development platforms.
+Let’s first see what is a native app, the need to define a native has risen due to the impact of hybrid app development platforms.
 A native app is made with the sole intention of running an app on a specific platform such as Android or iOS.
-While hybrid app development platforms are a type of code once run anywhere deals where a single code can be executed in multiple mobile operating platforms such as Android, iOS and BackberryOS.
-Native app development platforms such as Android and iOS have an edge as they have access to all the hardware components of the smartphones.
+While hybrid app development platforms are a type of code once-run-anywhere deals where a single code can be executed in multiple mobile operating platforms such as Android, iOS, and BackberryOS.
+Native app development platforms such as Android and iOS have an edge as they have access to all the hardware components of smartphones.
 The user experience is also leaps and bounds ahead of any hybrid app development platform as well.
-They also get an extra push when it comes Google play store or Apple’s apps store too
+They also get an extra push when it comes to Google play store or Apple’s apps store too

 Native Apps vs Hybrid Apps vs Web Apps and Why Native Apps is better